endiangroup/endian.io/content/services/talent/cto.md

     body = [
-		"It can be tough to evaluate someone's technical chops --- especially when their job is highly specific.", "We offer a thorough technical review service, which includes multiple technical interviews and a proof-of-ability challenge which promising candidates will complete on their own time.", "Once the review is complete, we'll give you a comprehensive report with a statistical breakdown that you can use to compare candidates.
-Take a look at an example report [fixme]", ]
+		"It can be tough to evaluate someone's technical chops --- especially when their job is highly specific.", "We offer a thorough technical review service, which includes multiple technical interviews and a proof-of-ability challenge which promising candidates will complete on their own time.", "Once the review is complete, we'll give you a comprehensive report with a statistical breakdown that you can use to compare candidates.", "Take a look at an <a href=\"/pdf/CTO-technical-report-sample.pdf\" target=\"blank\">example report</a>.", ]

 [sections.case_studies]